-DCA anticipates that approximately twelve million five hundred dollars (\$12,500,000) will be available under this NOFA.
-DCA reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this NOFA.
-DCA reserves the right to increase the total funds awarded and fund, in whole or in part, any, all, or none of the applications
+DCA anticipates approximately eight million dollars (\$8,000,000) will be available under this NOFA.

+DCA reserves the right to increase the total funds awarded and fund, in whole or in part, any, all, or none of the applications.

 AVAILABLE HOME FUNDS PER DEVELOPMENT